pes18fan/zen/DOCUMENTATION.md

 puts() function if you want that.

 Statements are seperated by semicolons.
-They are automatically inserted only at newlines, following certain rules.
+They are automatically inserted only at newlines, following [certain rules](https://github.com/pes18fan/zen/blob/0b72dd5fa5d59a5fc42685c19ca82d48fb72cb93/src/lexer.odin#L170C1-L170C1).

+You can prevent automatic semicolon insertion by using a backslash.

 ## Datatypes